 A majority of this value is because of the extraordinary success of his band Foo Fighters who have released 8 studio albums and 3 EPs and command a massive fan following across the globe.

-As of today, Grohl has been in countless lists of ‘Most influential Rock Musicians’, and has exceeded all the expectations he had when he began drubbing rudiments on his pillow.
-In 2014, Grohl was inducted in the Rock and Roll Hall of Fame in Nirvana’s first year of eligibility.
-The only other thing he owes us now is a second album of Them Crooked Vultures.
+As of today, Grohl has been in countless lists of ‘Most influential Rock Musicians’ and has exceeded all the expectations he had when he began drubbing rudiments on his pillow.
+In 2014, Grohl was inducted into the Rock and Roll Hall of Fame in Nirvana’s first year of eligibility.
+The only other thing he owes us now is the second album of Them Crooked Vultures.

 Despite being an icon in the music world, Dave is also a big and frequent star on the screen.
 He has multiple appearances in numerous documentaries or rockumentaries, as well as tv series (music and non-music related).